apanno/Buklee/README.md

-Seed
+Buklee
 ===

 WordPress starter theme, based on Underscore.
-Please see <a href="https://th.seedthemes.com/seed-kit/">Seed Kit</a> for more information in Thai language.
+Please see <a href="http://apanno.com">Buklee</a> for more information in Thai language.

 ## Change Log